Physics-50/Module-1/docs/week1-prelab.md

 <img class="wp-image-1517" src="images/transverse-longitudinal-waves2.gif" alt="" width="529" height="320" />

-The animations above show transverse (left) and longitudinal (right) travelling waves.
+The animations above show transverse (left) and longitudinal (right) traveling waves.
 Sound waves are longitudinal and look like the right-hand picture.
 To convince yourself that the individual particles are actually oscillating, follow the motion of one of the red dots on the right.
 Animation credit D. Russell.

 If you like, you can play with another type of longitudinal wave in the Physics 50 lab; get a tall person to excite a longitudinal wave in one of the slinkies hanging from the ceiling.